-For convenience, students may purchase additional books from the College's bookstore.
-Detailed information, relating to textbooks, workbooks, and course materials are available online via the College's Student Portal.
-All questions and inquires on textbooks should be directed to the Dean of Academic Affairs or the Instructor.
+Detailed information, relating to textbooks, workbooks, and course materials are available from the Dean of Academic Affairs.

 Library Resources

 The Learning Resource Center at the College is located conveniently to all classrooms and is open for day and evening classes.
 The Learning Resource Center collections include materials in allied health, liberal arts, business areas, and technical areas.
 The Learning Resource Center materials are selected to support the College's programs of study.
 Students have access to all materials and are encouraged to use the Learning Resource Center.
 All Learning Resource Centers are under the direction of qualified staff.